JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_4.md

 If mortal beings are wholeheartedly spiritually motivated, unreservedly consecrated to the doing of the Father's will, then, since they are so certainly and so effectively spiritually endowed by the indwelling and divine God-Spirit, there cannot fail to materialize in the individual's experience the sublime consciousness of knowing God and the supernal assurance of surviving for the purpose of finding God by the progressive experience of becoming more and more like him.

 The recognition of spiritual values is an experience which is super-ideational.
-There is no word in any human language which can be employed to designate this "sense," "feeling," "intuition," or "experience" which we have elected to call God-consciousness.
+There is no word in any human language which can be employed to designate this “sense,” “feeling,” “intuition,” or “experience” which we have elected to call God-consciousness.
 The spirit of God that indwells us is not personal—it is pre-personal—but this Monitor presents a value, exudes a flavor of divinity, which is personal in the highest and infinite sense.
 If God were not at least personal, he could not be conscious, and if not conscious, then would he be infrahuman.

 Consciousness of presence of your indwelling God-Spirit is consciousness of God's presence.
 Its eternal fusion with the evolutionary soul of man is the factual experience of eternal union with God as a universe associate of Deity.